-IRB approval for the study and for international data transfer to Ulm and LONI and other central repositories will need to be sought in each country along with local R&D approval.
-Central coordination will work with site PIs to obtain ethical approval at each site.
+IRB approval for the study and for international data transfer to Ulm and LONI and other central repositories was sought in each country along with local R&D approval.
+Central coordination works with site PIs to obtain ethical approval at each site.